2. Before you take

 depression (with or without anxiety)

 Dependence – when taking this medicine there is a risk of dependence, which increases with the dose and duration of treatment and also in patients with a history of alcoholism and drug abuse.
-Therefore, you should take Diazepam tablets for as short period of time as possible.
+Therefore, you should take Diazepam oral solution for as short period of time as possible.

-Tolerance – if after a few weeks you notice that the tablets are not working as well as they did when first starting treatment, you should go and see your doctor.
+Tolerance – if after a few weeks you notice that the oral solution is not working as well as it did when first starting treatment, you should go and see your doctor.

 Taking other medicines